 West End Park is nearby and where we launch the Jet Boat.
 The small island there is artificial, built from an old sawmill, and underwater pilings from its industrial past remain throughout the area.
 The picture next to this shows part of that history.

 Someday, I’d love to mark these pilings with reflectors or create a buoy path, but for now, Washburn Marina remains the safest and best launch option.
-Unless you rent the Jet Boat which I would rather keep out of the Marina.
+Unless you rent the Jet Boat which doesnt have a prop.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.